Seven Fundraising Misconceptions Holding Back Your Organization

 2. Fundraising requires a serious investment of money and focus.

-Board members are often shocked when I tell them that the money is not simply going to walk in the door.
+Yet they are often shocked when we tell them that the money is not simply going to walk in the door.
 Someone has to do the actual work.

 Just think, your organization could invest $100k in a fundraising campaign, and could receive back $500k- $1 million – or even $5 million.

-Fundraising has the biggest return of any investment I know of!
+Fundraising has the biggest return of any investment we know of.
 Yet the leaders too often can’t bring themselves to allocate that initial investment.

 4. Fundraising simply takes time to build productive donor relationships.